canonical/certification-docs/Self-Test_Guide.rst

    PageBreak

-Appendix E - Using SoL
+Appendix F - Using SoL
 ======================

 Many servers support *serial-over-LAN (SoL).* When configured in this way,